fssa-batch3/vignesh.ramachandran__web_project/README.md

 ### View Menu/Category
 - Scenario 1: Successfully view Menu/Category
     - Steps:
-        1. Log in as a buyer.
+        1. You can either scroll the home page and click the "readmore" link as per menu name (or) you can click the "Menu" which is in the nav bar, then it shows the available menu.
+        2. Then you click whatever menu you want.
-        2. Navigate to the Menu/Category listing page.
+        3. It navigate to the Menu/Category listing page.
-        3. View the list of available Menu/Category.
+        4. You can view the list of available Menu/Category.
     - Expected Result:
         - The user can view the list of available Menu/Category.